maizzle/maizzle.com/content/docs/configuration/postcss.md

 # PostCSS configuration

-You may add extra PostCSS plugins to your config and Maizzle will use them when it compiles Tailwind CSS.
+You may use custom PostCSS plugins in Maizzle.

 ## Plugins

-Here's how you'd add PostCSS plugins, we'll use [Autoprefixer](https://github.com/postcss/autoprefixer).
+Here's how you can add PostCSS plugins - we'll use [Autoprefixer](https://github.com/postcss/autoprefixer).

 First, install the plugin: